business unit manager

 Adasens Automotive GmbH

 Synopsis: Two fundamental algorithms addressing the issue of making cameras self-aware of their status are proposed: online targetless calibration based on optical flow, and blockage detection based on image quality metrics (e.g. sharpness and saturation).
-The online calibration is based on the vanishing point theory; the soil/blockage detection is based on the extraction of image quality metrics and the identification of discriminative feature vectors by a support-vector machine.
+Online calibration is based on the vanishing point theory; soil/blockage detection is based on the extraction of image quality metrics and the identification of discriminative feature vectors by a support-vector machine.
 The presentation will include videos and real-world examples from the algorithms running in real time.

 AUTOSAR Development Partnership